logo

 Rank: B

-Field of Research: Theory of computation
+Field of Research: Theory of computation, No longer used

 Map